Sheikh-Nabil/Capital-Bike-Share/README.md

 This project focuses on the bike share business of the famous bike chare company [Capital Bike Share](https://www.capitalbikeshare.com/).
 The main goal here is to work with some previous data, analyse it following time series prediction and finally publish it using Heroku based on a machine learning model.

+## The data:
+All the data used in this project are included in the respective folders.
+The data was collected from the capital bike share website where they publish their bike ride data with every one.
+There are data from two different timeframe 2011-12, and 2018-19-20.
+Al the data included in this project are in .csv format.

+## 2011-12 Analysis:

+This part of the project we processed the data to get couple of insights such as 1.
+Daily total users based on the seasonality.
+2.
+Weekly bike distribution based on temmprature.
+3. Hourly wise monthly distributation.
+At the end there is monthly distribution of total users based on the data.

 ## End Note :

 Please follow the social media links of the author_